 - Value accrues to tokenholders through the productive re-deployment of sequencer revenue.
 Sequencer revenue is primarily directed to fund public goods, which creates ecosystem value and drives demand for blockspace.

 - Value accrues to contributors and builders directly from retroactive public goods funding and the markets it enables.
 Builders also benefit symbiotically: it’s better to build in an ecosystem with well-funded tools, education, apps, and infrastructure.

 - Value accrues to users and community members from ongoing airdrops of OP, from project incentives made possible by OP ecosystem funding, and from the benefit public goods provide.

 Together, it looks like this:

 # Demand for OP blockspace generates revenue

-Funding for the OP economy comes from ownership of the Optimism network and the value of its blockspace.
+Funding for the OP economy comes from ownership of OP Mainnet and the value of its blockspace.
 Today, funding comes directly from the centralized sequencer, accruing to The Optimism Foundation for redistribution.
 In the future, funding can accrue directly to the protocol by selling the right to participate in Optimism’s decentralized sequencing network.